Riding my bike is helping me to keep my glucose in range and therefore makes my whole diabetes management so much

 Oliver Behringer has raced bikes for as long as he can remember.
 He began competing in small MTB races, and it was during a training ride when he first noticed the typical diabetes symptoms.
 When he was diagnosed with type 1 diabetes at age 11, Behringer received an overwhelming amount of negative information and stopped racing.

-It was thanks to Behringer’s father that the young Swiss met fellow athletes with type 1 diabetes and resumed racing after his diagnosis.
+It was thanks to Behringer’s father that the young Swiss met fellow athletes with type 1 diabetes.
 Behringer first met Team Novo Nordisk through the team’s predecessor, Team Type 1.
 Back in 2011, Team Type 1 raced at the Tour de Suisse and Behringer was introduced to the team’s CEO and Co-Founder Phil Southerland and several of the pro riders.
 From that day forward, he set his sights on racing for the team and showing the world what may be possible with diabetes.
 By 2013, he was racing as a U19 rider in Switzerland as part of a local development team and progressing in his training and racing.

 Once Behringer completed nursing school in 2016, he attended one of Team Novo Nordisk’s Talent ID camps and was invited to join the development squad for the 2017 season.
 Behringer’s tenacity saw him thrive with the devo squad and earn four top 10 finishes including third on Stage 5 of the Georgia Grand Prix Series and fourth at the Upstate Cycling Classic Time Trial.

 When he is home, Behringer is a major supporter of his local football club.
 Following his cycling career, he intends to return to his previous career as a nurse.